holmes1000/Lunar-Path-Planning/README.md

 3. Generate a grid map

 ## Phase 4: Conduct coverage path planning for one robot
+1. Use the algorithm from [2] to create workflow
+2. Conduct cell classification
+3. Look for Hamiltonian cycles
+4. Look for Hamiltonian paths
+5. Combine
+6. Generate the total coverage rate along with the path length for the robot
+7. Save path plots to with coverage rates and path lengths to /paths/single_robot

+## Phase 5: Conduct coverage path planning for multiple robots (Not implemented yet)
 1.
 2.
-3. Generate the total coverage rate along with the path length for the robot
-4. Save path plots to with coverage rates and path lengths to /paths/single_robot

-## Phase 5: Conduct coverage path planning for multiple robots
-1.
-2.
 3. Generate the total coverage rate along with the path length for each robot
 4. Save path plots to with coverage rates and path lengths to /paths/multi_robot

-## Phase X: Create a UNet Model
+## Phase X: Create a UNet Model (Not implemented yet)
 1. Load the data, and generate several randomly cropped images
 2. Annotate the data using CVAT
 3. Generate a prediction mask